Living Life With NO REGRETS!

 Disappointments Are Not Regrets

 But those daunting could’ve / should’ve / would’ve regrets in my life are nowhere to be found.
-I think I’ve lived so far in a way that shows love to those whom I love.
-And I’ve lived an honest, meaningful, hard-working life that I’m proud of.
+I think I’ve lived thus far in a way that shows love to those whom I care for & I’ve lived an honest, meaningful, hard-working life of which I’m very proud.

 And the bottom line is that If I can look in the mirror and be proud of the reflection I see staring back at me, well that’s a life well lived!